Three years full-time.

 Facilities and Resources

-The BSc in Mobile and Web engineering is taught in the Atrium at University of Suffolk.
-This location was opened in 2016 and received a £5.5 million pound investment in both the building and the facilities on offer.
-The top floor of the Atrium houses 4 high end computer laboratories with room for 140 students.
-We have a full range of technology to support both the development of mobile and web applications.
+This degree is taught in the Atrium at University of Suffolk.
+This location was opened in 2016 and received a £5.5 million-pound investment in both the building and the facilities on offer.
+The top floor of the Atrium houses 4 high end computer laboratories complete with industry-standard software and tools for web and mobile development.